sql-bi/docs/_mydocs/vertipaq-analyzer/command-line-tool.md

     # https://blog.tabulareditor.com/2020/06/02/service-principal-access-to-dedicated-capacity-xmla-endpoint
     # https://learn.microsoft.com/en-us/power-bi/enterprise/service-premium-service-principal
     TABULAR_CONNECTION_STRING: $(TabularConnectionString)

     # Variable that holds path where the VPAX file will be extracted.
     # Using $(Build.BuildId) ensures a unique file name for each build.
     VPAX_PATH: $(Build.StagingDirectory)\contoso-$(Build.BuildId).vpax
 ```

-For more information on how enable Service Principal access to a Power BI workspace in a dedicated capacity:
+For more information on how to enable Service Principal access to a Power BI workspace in a dedicated capacity:
 - [Service Principal access to dedicated capacity XMLA endpoint](https://blog.tabulareditor.com/2020/06/02/service-principal-access-to-dedicated-capacity-xmla-endpoint)
 - [Automate Premium workspace and semantic model tasks with service principals](https://learn.microsoft.com/en-us/power-bi/enterprise/service-premium-service-principal)